 This catalog can be deployed by any organization that wishes to curate their own list of digital public goods.
-All of the code is publicly available on the Product Registry repository
+All of the code is publicly available at the following repositories:

 To configure and run an instance of the online registry/catalog, perform the following steps:

-- Clone the product-registry repository into a directory on your server or development environment
+- Clone the back-end and front-end repositories into separate directories on your server or development environment.

 - SECRET_KEY_BASE - set a unique secret or password.
 This is used for user authentication verification